Petrelli/zhe/_pages/about.md

 What's new
 ======
 An industry project (WeChat mini program) is seeking students who possess strong skills in backend or frontend programming.
 This is a great opportunity to gain hands-on experience in programming.
-If you are also interested in pursuing a master's degree, please send an email indicating your interest.
+If you are also interested in pursuing a master's degree with me, please send me an email indicating your interest.

 For Prospective Students